codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 {{<notebox>}}

-**Tip**: You can set up separate [workflows](../getting-started/creating-workflows/) to run tests both on iOS and Android.
+**Tip**: You can set up separate [workflows](../flutter/creating-workflows/) to run tests both on iOS and Android.

 {{</notebox>}}

 ### Stop build if tests fail

 Selecting the **Stop build if tests fail** option will stop the build immediately when any of the tests fail.
-As the tests are run before building the app for selected platforms, you can get the result of the build faster.
 Such builds will have the status "failed".